Our mission is to help people in our area who need care and social services.

 The Lavy House Senior Resource Center opened on January 1, 2016.
-Since then, monthly information sessions have drawn seniors and their families in to learn more about issues concerning this population.
-Recent topics have included: Nutrition for Seniors, Community Resources for Older Adults, Choosing a Home Health Aide, Medicare 101, Jobs & Volunteer Opportunities for 55+, Alzheimer's/Dementia: What You Need to Know Now and Falls Prevention.
+Since then, monthly information sessions have drawn seniors and their families in to learn more about the issues that concern them.
+Recent topics have included: Managing Chronic Illness, Nutrition for Seniors, Community Resources for Older Adults, Choosing a Home Health Aide, Medicare 101, Jobs & Volunteer Opportunities for 55+, Alzheimer's/Dementia and Falls Prevention.
 The presentations are coordinated with Jewish Family Service of Central NJ and funded by a grant from the Jewish Community Foundation of Greater MetroWest NJ.
 These programs are free and open to the entire community.

 The Lavy House Senior Resource Center is a joint project of the Westfield United Fund and the Congregation of Temple Emanu-El.
 It is located in the Dr. Norman Lavy Community House, 748 East Broad Street, adjacent to the Temple property.
 The purpose of the center is to provide free information about local programs and services for all seniors in our community and their families.
 The Center is staffed by a licensed social worker provided by Jewish Family Service of Central NJ through a grant from the Jewish Community Foundation of Greater MetroWest NJ on Tuesdays from 9:30am-4:30pm.
 Please call 908-389-1263 to make an appointment.